 The Social Writer is where Tim openly conducts experiments with social media.
 Here you’ll find open queries, writing advice drawn from Twitter, and the occasional cocktail recipe.
 Tim’s goal with all this?
 Find out how these new media can influence a writing career.
 He encourages comments, stories, guest posts, and donations.
 (Details below.)

 For those of you who have arrived here from Twitter, where Tim operates under the moniker “milehighfool,” welcome.
 Thank you for being here.
 Leave a comment.
 But please don’t expect that Tim will follow you back if you choose to follow him.
 Tim believes that Twitter is like any other media and that writers should earn readers there as they do elsewhere, by telling thought-provoking stories and offering engaging commentary.
-Tim is most likely to follow writers, investors, and business leaders who engage thoughtfully on Twitter.
+Tim is most likely to follow those who engage thoughtfully on Twitter.

 Donations policy and disclosure